moritzmadern/InterferenceModeling_in_MultiplexProteomics/README.md

 ## Required Data Input:

 - A PSM table.
-Currently supported are MaxQuants **msms.txt** and Fragpipe's **psm.tsv**.
+Currently supported are MaxQuant's **msms.txt** and Fragpipe's **psm.tsv**.
 Other formats might require minor adjustments to the script.

-- Corresponding **Thermo raw files** of the search, located in a separate Folder.
+- Corresponding **Thermo raw files** used in the database search, located in a separate folder.

 - The **rawStallion** Windows command line application to read relevant data from Thermo raw files and write to tsv files.
 Download [here](https://github.com/fstanek/rawStallion).